 Elephant seals playing with each other in the ocean of the SLO CAL coast.

 For animal encounters, plan a visit to the Charles Paddock Zoo, the Central Coast’s only zoo that hosts some of the world’s rarest animals including a Malayan Tiger, black-handed spider monkeys and a Gilla Monster.
 The zoo is also home to several native California species such as the Greater Roadrunner.
 Please be sure to manage the kids’ (and maybe your own) expectations – this is not the same roadrunner as in the cartoons.
-There are some health and safety precautions in place at the Zoo, so check out their website before visiting for the most current information.

 San Simeon is home to the Piedras Blancas Elephant Seal Rookery, which lets you get up close and personal with elephant seals, while the Monterey Bay National Marine Sanctuary – one of the nation’s largest wildlife sanctuaries – is a great place to kayak among whales, seabirds and other aquatic life.